Sagus International: Overview

-Distribution to these markets are handled by authorized dealers and, in some cases, manufacturer's representatives.
+Distribution to these markets is handled by authorized dealers and, in some cases, manufacturer's representatives.

 Divisions

 Sagus operates three divisions in the furniture and casegoods industries:

 Artco-Bell Corporation

 Artco-Bell has been located in Temple, TX, since 1962, the year it was founded by R.V.
 Hardegree.
 Artco-Bell designs and produces classroom furniture.
 Key product groups include seating products, student desks, combination chair desks, activity tables, computer tables, teachers’ desks and vertical files.

 LSI Corporation of America

 LSI has been located in Minneapolis, MN, since 1968.
 The company manufactures and installs the laminate casework most often specified by architects in America.
 LSI’s products are used throughout the educational, healthcare, industrial and government markets.

 Midwest Folding Products

 Midwest Folding Products manufactures furniture for the education and hospitality markets.
 Midwest has been located in Chicago, IL, since 1947.
 Key product groups include mobile cafeteria tables with attached seating, folding tables, table and chair caddies, multi-level table and chair storage and handling systems, portable stages and risers.